-Note that this theorem applies also to occurrents in the sense that note(occurrent)[every occurrent that is not a temporal or spatiotemporal region is s-dependent on some independent continuant that is not a spatial region].
-It does not apply to sites and continuant fiat boundaries, but something similar will hold when the relation of boundary_depends_on is introduced.
+Note that this theorem applies both to s-dependent continuants and to occurrents.
+Every occurrent that is not a temporal or spatiotemporal region is s-dependent on some independent continuant that is not a spatial region].
+(The theorem does not apply to sites and continuant fiat boundaries, but something similar will be seen to hold when the relation of boundary_depends_on is introduced in a future version of BFO.)

-Example(role,relational quality)[John’s role of husband to Mary is dependent on Mary’s role of wife to John, and both are dependent on the object aggregate comprising John and Mary as member parts joined together through the relational quality of being married.]

 Quality